Medical Policy: 02.04.56

 However, elevated PSA levels are not specific to prostate cancer; levels can be elevated due to infection, inflammation, trauma, or ejaculation.
 In addition, there are no clear cutoffs for cancer positivity with PSA.
 Using a common PSA level cutoff of 4.0 ng/mL, the American Cancer Society (ACS) systematically reviewed the literature and calculated pooled estimates of elevated PSA sensitivity of 21% for detecting any prostate cancer and 5% for detecting high-grade cancers with estimated specificity of 91%.

 PSA screening in the general population is controversial.
-The U.S. Preventive Services Task Force recommended against PSA-based screening (D recommendation) in 2012 while guidelines published by American Cancer Society (ACS) and the American Urological Association (AUA) endorsed consideration of PSA screening based on age, other risk factors, and estimated life expectancy.
-The utility of PSA screening depends on whether screening can lead to management changes that improve net health outcome.
+In 2018, the U.S. Preventive Services Task Force updated their recommendation against PSA-based screening for men ages 55-69 and men age 70 and older (C recommendation/D recommendation), while guidelines published by American Cancer Society (ACS) and the American Urological Association (AUA) endorsed consideration of PSA screening based on age, other risk factors, estimated life expectancy and shared decision making.

-The population for which these tests would potentially be most informative is geno typical men in the indeterminate or “gray zone” range of PSA on repeat testing with unsuspicious DRE findings.
+The population for which these tests could be most informative is geno typical men in the indeterminate or “gray zone” range of PSA on repeat testing with unsuspicious DRE findings.
 Repeat testing of PSA is important because results of repeat testing of PSA levels initially reported to be between 4 and 10 ng/mL are frequently normal.
 The gray zone for PSA levels is usually between 3 or 4 and 10 ng/mL, but PSA levels varies with age.
 Age-adjusted normal PSA ranges have been proposed but are not standardized or validated.